raimundoosf/glooba/docs/API.md

 ## Overview

 Glooba's API is built using Next.js API routes and server actions.
-The API provides endpoints for managing companies, users, and interactions between them.
+The API provides endpoints for managing companies, users, posts, and interactions between them.

 ## Authentication